mohitdarji-14/mohitdarji-14/README.md

 ## Hi there 👋

-🔭 I’m currently working on web development projects.
+🔭 I’m currently learning JavaScript from YouTubr on trustable source.

 🌱 I’m currently learning HTML, CSS, JavaScript, and Cyber Security.